camunda/camunda-docs-static/README.md

 In order to build this documentation, you first need to install [hugo][hugo] v0.50 (newer versions _may_ work).

-See the [hugo installation guide][hugo-installation] for more details on howto install Hugo.
+See the [hugo installation guide][hugo-installation] for more details on how to install Hugo.

 ## Building the Documentation